Replicate data between two ESSD disks asynchronously every 15 minutes for cross-zone or cross-region disaster recovery.

 Replication pair service (based on disk capacity)

-Snapshot storage (for backup snapshots)
+Snapshot storage (for backup snapshots, if applicable)

 RTC bandwidth (if enabled for cross-region replication)